Matt-13/Winget-AutoUpdate/README.md

 - At 6AM Everyday (with the -StartWhenAvailable option to be sure it is run at least once a day) This way, even without connected user, powered on computers get updated anyway.

 > From version 1.9.0 (on new installations) WAU runs everyday at 6AM.
 You can now configure the frequency with `-UpdatesInterval` option (Daily, Weekly, Biweekly or Monthly).
-You can also add `-UpdatesAtLogon` parameter to run at user logon and keep this option activated like previous versions (recommanded).
+You can also add `-UpdatesAtLogon` parameter to run at user logon and keep this option activated like previous versions (recommended).

 ### Log location
 You can find logs in install location, in log folder.